Toyota Raises Annual Net Profit Forecast As Chip Shortage Eases - UrduPoint

 Toyota Raises Annual Net Profit Forecast As Chip Shortage Eases

-Tokyo, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2024) Japan's Toyota raised its annual net profit forecast to a record high on Tuesday and reported strong sales in all regions in the first three quarters as the global semiconductor shortage eases.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2024) Japan's Toyota raised its annual net profit forecast to a record high on Tuesday, reporting strong sales in all regions in the first three quarters as the global semiconductor shortage eases.

 The weak Yen is also boosting earnings for the auto titan, which now expects to book a net profit of 4.5 trillion yen ($30 billion) this financial year, up from its previous forecast of 3.95 trillion yen.